 Jessie was born in London and read history at Brasenose College, Oxford.
 Her first book Henry VIII’s Last Victim won the Elizabeth Longford Prize for Historical Biography, and her second, God’s Traitors, won the PEN Hessell-Tiltman Prize for History in 2015.
 It was also longlisted for the Samuel Johnson Prize for Non-Fiction and selected as a Book of the Year in the Times, Sunday Times, Daily Telegraph, Observer and BBC History Magazine.

-Jessie frequently appears on radio and TV (including the RTS Award-winning & BAFTA-nominated Elizabeth I’s Secret Agents – BBC & PBS), and has written and reviewed for many publications, including The Sunday Times, Guardian, Financial Times, Telegraph, Literary Review, Standpoint and the TLS.
+Jessie frequently appears on radio and TV (including the RTS Award-winning & BAFTA-nominated Elizabeth I’s Secret Agents – BBC & PBS), and has written and reviewed for many publications, including The Sunday Times, Guardian, Financial Times, Telegraph, Literary Review and the TLS.
 She was one of the judges for the 2016 PEN Hessell-Tiltman History Prize and is on the editorial advisory board of History Today.